Clarence Goodson: Retirement

 Goodson retired from professional soccer after a spinal injury in December, 2016.
 Goodson now works professionally as a players relations manager for MLSPA.
 He stays active coaching soccer in his community.

-Goodson and wife Kelsey, in partnership with the US Soccer Foundation, built a soccer field at his childhood school, North Springfield Elementary School.
+Goodson and wife Kelsey, in partnership with the U.S. Soccer Foundation, built a soccer field at his childhood school, North Springfield Elementary School.
 The Clarence Goodson Field is used to serve underprivileged youth in his childhood neighborhood.
-The "Mini-Pitch Initiative" is to create a safe space in the community to play, be coached, mentored, and learn the benefits nutrition and exercise, specifically serving US Soccer Foundation Soccer youth teams for underprivileged youth.
+The "Mini-Pitch Initiative" is to create a safe space in the community to play, be coached, mentored, and learn the benefits nutrition and exercise, specifically serving U.S. Soccer Foundation Soccer youth teams for underprivileged youth.
 His generous contribution has inspired other current and former professional athletes to build mini-pitch's in their communities as well.
 The couple are licensed ministers and serve as Youth Directors in San Jose, California.
 Goodson is a public and motivational speaker, focusing on teams and youth development.